MPA - Master of Physician Assistant - Texas

 Tuition & Financial Aid

-How Much Does The Master of Physician Assistant, Dallas MPA Program Cost?
+How Much Does The Master of Physician Assistant, Texas Program Cost?

 We know school is a substantial commitment.
 At WCU, we want to equip you with all the information you need to make the right decision for your future.

-Our goal is to give you a clear understanding of Master of Physician Assistant, Dallas MPA tuition costs so you can be well-informed as you navigate the application and enrollment process.
-To assist you in your decision, we provide a breakdown below of the MPA program costs in Master of Physician Assistant, Dallas at West Coast University.
+Our goal is to give you a clear understanding of the Master of Physician Assistant, Texas Program’s tuition costs so you can be well-informed as you navigate the application and enrollment process.
+To assist you in your decision, we provide a breakdown below of the program costs in the Master of Physician Assistant, Texas at West Coast University.

 We offer several financial aid options – including scholarships, grants, and loan access – to help support you through your studies.